watersofoblivion/dataless/README.md

 ### Run the ETL Jobs

-Once the crawler has completed, ETL the discovered raw data into the lake using the supplied jobs.
+Once the crawler has completed, ETL the crawled raw data into the lake using the supplied jobs.
 From the left, select "Jobs".
 For each of the `ImpressionsPythonETLJob` and `ClicksPythonETLJob` jobs, select the job, click "Action", and select "Run Job".
 On the pop-up, click "Run Job".
 (Note: the jobs will take 15-30 minutes to start while the on-demand Spark cluster spins up the first time.)
 Alternatively, run the `ImpressionsScalaETLJob` and `ClicksScalaETLJob` jobs.

-The Python and Scala jobs are equivalent.
+**Note**: The Python and Scala jobs are equivalent.
 If both sets of jobs are run, the data will be double ETL-ed into the lake.

 ### Create and Run the Lake Crawler

-Finally, we need to crawl the loaded tables to make the data available in Athena.
+Finally, crawl the loaded tables to make the data available in Athena.
 Since CloudFormation does not yet support crawling existing tables, a crawler must be manually created using the wizard:

 * In Glue, select "Crawlers" from the left.
 * Click "Add Crawler", give it the name "dataless-lake-crawler", and click "Next".